Some notes on Pontryagin duality of abelian topological groups: The Leptin-Noble-Banaszczyk Example

-Let us summarize the features of the group $E$ we have discussed now!
-Recall that $I$ denotes the set of all countable ordinals.
-In the introduction we introduced the concept of a {\it k-group} which we shall discuss in detail in Section 3 below. \begin{Thm} There is a nondiscrete abelian group topology on the exponent $2$ group $\ZZ(2)^{(I)}$ making it into an abelian topological group $E$ with the following properties. \begin{enumerate}[\rm(1),nosep] \item $E$ is isomorphic as a topological group to a closed subgroup $F$ of the group $A$ of Definition \ref{added}, which is an uncountable product of discrete groups.
+\begin{Thm} There is a nondiscrete group topology on the group $Z=\bigoplus_{\alpha\in I}Z_\alpha$ making it into an abelian topological group $E$ with the following properties. \begin{enumerate}[\rm(1),nosep] \item $E$ is isomorphic as a topological group to a closed subgroup $F$ of the group $A$.
 In particular, $E$ is pro-discrete, pro-Lie and complete.

 \item $E$ is not discrete, but every compact subset of $E$ is finite.

 \item The character group